 Superhabits are the everyday actions we take to reduce single-use items.
 Every Superhabit starts with one small step.
-No matter what quest you are on, find tips to get started on the pages below.
+Find tips to get started on the pages below.

 Make sure that you have an adequate supply of reusable items such as bags, travel mugs, containers, utensils, and napkins.